Net Neutrality Has Been Rolled Back — But It's Not Dead Yet

 "In the short term, I don't think consumers are going to see any change at all from the Internet experience they've come to cherish," Pai told The Washington Post on Friday.
 "And in the medium- to long-term, I think we're going to see more investment in high-speed networks, particularly in rural areas that are difficult to serve. ...
 We were hopeful that that type of the light regulatory approach we're taking will lead to ... better, faster, cheaper Internet access for consumers and more competition particularly."

-The Senate voted 52-47 last month to overturn the FCC's plan, but the House, which is doesn't intend to take up the issue—making the Senate's move largely symbolic.
+The Senate voted 52-47 last month to overturn the FCC's plan, but the House never acted on the issue—making the Senate's move largely symbolic.
 As we reported last month, Democrats see net neutrality as motivating issue for voters.

 Jessica Rosenworcel, a Democrat on the FCC, said in prepared remarks Saturday that the FCC had puts itself "on the wrong side of history, the wrong side of the law, and the wrong side of the American public."